binkley/homebrewery-files/witch.md

   An invisible eye slips under doors and through dark places.
 The Witch sees even when not there.

 - **Divination** <br>
-  Bones rattle, smoke curls, the mirror shimmers &mdash; the future speaks if you attend.
+  Bones rattle, smoke curls, the mirror shimmers&mdash;the future speaks if you attend.

 #### Level 5 Witch Spells

 ##### 🛡️ Ally Buffs & Wards

 - **Circle of Power** <br>
-  My confidence follows me around if others stay near enough &mdash; I've enough confidence for all of us.
+  My confidence follows me around if others stay near enough&mdash;I've enough confidence for all of us.

 - **Greater Restoration** <br>
   Better now&mdash;why'd you get yourself into that mess in the first place?
 And what a mess.